agiftinside/mod_ncurses/README.md

 ## Version release

 There is no version release.
 Take a look at the commit log and download the latest revision of master.

+Newest release supports working `ncurses_bkgd` and `ncurses_wbkgd` methods.
+If there is anything broken or missing features, please create a new issue for them to be updated.